akurasy/DevOps-Complete/README.md

 ```

 In the above files, the template houses all manifests file and we are calling some of the kubernetes objects as a vraibale from the values.yaml file, this files will be used to deploy our application in various environments without creating multiple kubernetes file for different environments. we will use this single file for each deployment accross all environments.
-This is what Helm will help us to achieve in deployment our application to different environments without creating multiple manifests files. all variables will be done in our values.yaml file.
+This is what Helm will help us to achieve in deploying our application to different environments without creating multiple manifests files. all variables will be done in our values.yaml file.

 now goto the fastapi-chart directory and create values.yaml files for each environment and deployments. the following value files are created;